1myourman/1myourman/README.md

 ### Who are you?

-📝 From Korea, studied in Taiwan, now WFH in Korea<br/>
+📝 From Korea, studied in Taiwan, now in Brisbane, Australia<br/>
 😎 Started with front-end part mainly, broadening the scope <br/>

 ### Technology and Skills